Skip to main content

 Patients usually stay in the hospital for a few hours to overnight for observation.
 Common symptoms post-UFE include cramping, pelvic pain, and mild fever, often referred to as post-embolization syndrome.

-Recovery generally takes 1-2 weeks, with most women returning to normal activities within this time.
+Recovery generally takes 1-2 weeks, with most women returning to normal activities within this time—significantly faster than the 6-8 week recovery for hysterectomy.

 Benefits of UFE